wbudic/LifeLog/Current Development Check List.md

-# Branch Development LifeLog in Perl - Sun Stage v.
-1.7
+# Branch Development LifeLog in Perl

 *This page lists current development and issues being worked on in the LifeLog app.
 Being in the **Sun** stage, means there is a production environment.
 And usable, used.
 When, the project reaches **Earth** stage.
 It will be at its final specification.
 No data structures or major new features can be added or requested anymore.
 Only bug fixes, enhancements and efficiency fixes, if any at the **Earth** stage.*